 Ppop claimed that the profit from the trojan will be donated to AIDS research.
-This first ransomware attack was underdeveloped at best.
+WannaCry was the first underdeveloped at the best.
 Reports indicate that it had flaws, but it did set the stage for the evolution of ransomware attacks today…

-WannaCry ransomware is a good example of this.
+This ransomware is a good example.
 The attack happened in May 2017.
 This became the most well-known Ransomware attack.
 This targeted computers running on the Microsoft Windows operating system by locking their data, and demanding ransom payments in Bitcoin cryptocurrency.

-You get infected when you click suspicious links or download/ open a Trojan disguised as a legitimate program.
+When you click suspicious links or download or open a Trojan disguised as a legitimate program.
+Your computer might be at risk.
 This will then lock your files in the background.
 That commonly results in a successful ransomware attack.